-Other things to think about are 1) low number of vacations compared to teaching English jobs with schools (often 2 weeks a year as opposed to a typical high school job with 8 weeks a year).
+Other things to think about are 1) low number of vacations compared to teaching English jobs with schools (often 2 weeks a year as opposed to a typical high school job with 6 weeks holiday a year).
 2) many companies surprisingly also don’t offer health insurance 3) some companies will not pay for work permits.
-4) sick days are less than in schools, and 5) dress code is much stricter so you often have added expense to be able to adhere to it.
+4) sick days are less than in schools, and 5) dress code is stricter so you often have added expense to be able to adhere to it.

 Teaching corporate English in Thailand can be rewarding, if you get in with the right company, but the negatives do sometimes outweigh the positives if you don’t.
 Just make sure you weigh up the pros and cons before you sign a contract and at least you’ll know what you’re letting yourself in for.